learn-co-students/sinatra-activerecord-using-tux-v-000/README.md

 => [#<Post id: 1, content: "It was the best of times, it was the worst of time...", title: "A Tale of Two Cities", user_id: 1>]
 ```

-## Conclusion

-Tux is a fantastic resource for debugging your application and testing out values of the models in your database.

 ## Resources